txus/adts/README.md

 end
 ```

-Let's try an instantiate a Shape with our nullary constructor Void:
+Let's try to instantiate a Shape with our nullary constructor Void:

 ```ruby
 Shape::Void()